 This isn’t less about micromanaging than it is about visibility.
 When something goes wrong (and something always does), you find out before the guest does.

-Pillar 4: Financial tools that win owners
+4. Trust Accounting: Financial tools that win owners

 If you manage properties for other owners, trust accounting isn’t optional.
 It’s the price of admission for serious clients.